 A dental veneer is a thin porcelain shell, about 1 millimeter thick, that is bonded to the front of an existing tooth to cover damage or decay.
 While veneers also require some preparation to the affected tooth, it’s not as significant as the filing required for a crown.
 About half a millimeter of enamel is removed to both roughen the surface for better bonding, and also to allow room for the veneer so it will fit in perfectly with your surrounding teeth.
 As with crowns, you will get a temporary veneer to wear while the permanent one is fabricated, and the final version will be bonded with a special dental cement that is hardened with an ultraviolet lamp.

-What is the cost of crowns vs veneers?
+What is the cost of tooth crowns vs veneers in San Diego?

 Which tooth restoration option is right for me?

 If you want to cover up stains, minor cracks or chips, slight gaps, or mild misalignment, dental veneers are a popular, minimally-invasive option.
 However, if you need to cover a large filling, severe discoloration from a root canal, or the tooth in question is very worn or deeply cracked, a dental crown will offer much more protection and strength compared to a dental veneer.
 Other differences between crowns and veneers:

 - Crowns are better for protecting teeth from decay, while veneers leave more of your natural tooth exposed.